Wayfair Inc. (W) Shares Soar Above 1-Year High

-The stock of Wayfair Inc. (NYSE: W) has increased by 1.90 when compared to last closing price of 34.81.
-Despite this, the company has experienced a 0.20% gain in its stock price over the last five trading sessions.
-Barron’s reported on 02/24/23 that Wayfair Stock Extends Losses.
-But Results ‘Nowhere Near as Bad’ as Investors Think.
+The stock of Wayfair Inc. (NYSE: W) has increased by 1.36 when compared to last closing price of 36.08.
+Despite this, the company has experienced a 7.37% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Wayfair Inc. (NYSE: W) Right Now?